An Exploration of Baroque Art, Architecture & Sculpture

 The Fall of the Damned by Peter Paul Rubens Baroque Artwork

 In terms of Baroque art, the artists maintained extraordinary attempts to create real people in their paintings and even reactions to specific situations.
 They observed man’s behavior in moments and traced their postures and expressions to their artwork.
-The faces in baroque artworks typically have broad laughter, sardonic smile, and explosion of emotions.
-They used to believe that body is as good a carrier of human emotion as the face, so they had in-depth knowledge of gestures and bodily poses.
+The faces in Baroque artworks typically have broad laughter, sardonic smiles, and explosions of emotions.
+They used to believe that the body is as good a carrier of human emotion as the face, so they had in-depth knowledge of gestures and bodily poses.

 Crucifixion by Baroque Artist Rembrandt